 Career Center – Information about seminars, networking events and expos, by way of an electronic newsletter.

 Student Success Center – Provides opportunities for juniors to be Peer Led Team Leaders (PLTL) or tutors.

 Undergraduate Education – First Year Leader Program

-Financial Aid Resources – Periodic handouts about financial literacy, occasional financial information in the JYRE electronic newsletter and website, and financial literacy sessions each semester.
+Financial Aid Resources – Periodic handouts about financial literacy, occasional financial information on the website, and financial literacy sessions each semester.

 - Meet with your academic advisor for your 75-hour audit.